 In 2013, I splurged on my big girl sofa at Pottery Barn floor model.
 Yes, it was a slipcovered sofa in IVORY LINEN.
 And I had two kids at the time that were 2 to 3 years old.
 (You are probably shaking your head right?)

 Everyone (including my husband) thought I was insane.
-I get tons of questions on why I didn’t just get the Ikea Ektorp couch since it was way cheaper and everyone’s automatic assumption is that the kids would just stain an ivory linen sofa!
-Below are a few things I was thinking about when purchasing the sofa.
+I get tons of questions on why I didn’t just get the Ikea Ektorp couch since it was way cheaper and everyone’s automatic assumption is that the kids would just stain an ivory linen sofa (I dispell those rumors about having white sofas with kids here)!

-Note: My comparison of the sofas are based on the Pottery Barn Grand Sofa versus the Ikea Ektorp.
-If you were going to just get the regular size sofa from Pottery Barn, I would say save your money and go with the Ikea Ektorp.
+Note: My comparison of the sofas are based on the Pottery Barn Grand Sofa versus the Ikea Ektorp Sofa.
+If you were going to just get the regular size sofa from Pottery Barn, I would say save your money and go with the Ikea Ektorp Sofa.
 However, read on to see why I went the other route!

-The Ikea Ektorp is smaller than most sofas.
-If you don’t have a lot of room, the Ektorp might be perfect for your space.
-However, if you are trying to fill up an open floor plan living room and kitchen space, the Ektorp may look tiny in such a big space.
+The Ikea Ektorp Sofa is smaller than most sofas.
+If you don’t have a lot of room, the Ikea Ektorp Sofa might be perfect for your space.
+However, if you are trying to fill up an open floor plan living room and kitchen space, the Ikea Ektorp Sofa may look tiny in such a big space.
 Here are the width dimensions of the sofas for comparison:

 2. Deep Seating.